Creating Choropleth Visualizations with Altair

 Create Baselayer of Map from GeoJSON

-For this demostration, we'll leverage the GeoJSON for the DC's Advisory Neighborhood Commision district provided by Open Data DC.
-There is a more recent version of this GeoJSON, but the 2000 and 2010 Census population data we'll be adding later is based on this interation of the ANC geopolitical districts.
+For this demonstration, we'll leverage the GeoJSON for the DC's Advisory Neighborhood Commission district provided by Open Data DC.
+There is a more recent version of this GeoJSON, but the 2000 and 2010 Census population data we'll be adding later is based on this iteration of the ANC geopolitical districts.

 First, we use the "download_json" function to download the ANC GeoJSON from the opendata website.
 We can then create the base layer of our map by passing the GeoJSON directly to Altair and marking the geoshape accordingly as shown in the "gen_base" function.